 Even the simple office setting must be taken very seriously for Health and Safety issues.
 Sitting awkwardly or with difficult lighting conditions can affect your health.
-Staff are required to complete online training to minimise risks and ensure your comfort.
-If you have particular problems or concerns, you should inform your line manager/ supervisor.
+Complete the correct on line training to minimise risks and ensure your comfort.
+If you have particular problems or concerns, you should inform your line manager, or seek advice from the Occupational Health Advisor.